 What is a Circular Food Economy?

 Inspired by the planet’s natural cycles, a circular food economy reimagines and regenerates the systems that feed us, eliminating waste, sharing economic prosperity, and nourishing our communities.

 A for-profit, not-for-profit, or social enterprise that contributes to or creates solutions within the circular food economy through the development of new business models, technologies, products or services that design waste out of our food system, reduce emissions, expand access to affordable and nutritious food, and regenerate natural systems.

 symbiotic interaction between two or more individuals, businesses, and organizations that contributes to the circular food economy through a new business model, technology, product, or service.

-The aim of the CFE iHub is to foster and help coordinate innovation in the food system that enhances sustainability and activates circular, regenerative practices.
-Together with the other elements of Guelph-Wellington’s Our Food Future initiative, the CFE iHub will cultivate a rural-urban living lab where entrepreneurs, researchers, social innovators and community members generate and implement novel solutions to complex challenges within the food system.
+The aim of the CFE iHub is to foster and help co-ordinate innovation in the food and environment sectors to enhance sustainability and activates circular, regenerative practices.
+Together with Guelph-Wellington’s Our Food Future and COIL initiatives, the CFE iHub has cultivated a rural-urban living lab where entrepreneurs, researchers, social innovators and community members generate and implement novel solutions to complex challenges within the food and environment sectors.

-A Rural-Urban Living Lab approach enables CFE iHub partners to leverage existing partnerships, resources, and programs, while facilitating collaboration and communication across many interconnected projects and opportunities.
-The CFE iHub works alongside the Our Food Future Smart Cities Office, the Front Doors, and supporting project partners to further connections.
-The CFE iHub has one County Connector and one City Connector that will help navigate the project and identify opportunities for businesses.
-The Connectors continuously establish the appropriate connections based on which sector the interested business is a part of.
+This approach enables CFE iHub partners to leverage existing partnerships, resources, and programs, while facilitating collaboration and communication across many interconnected projects and opportunities.
+The CFE iHub works alongside the Smart Cities Office, the front doors, and supporting project partners to further connections.
+The CFE iHub has one county connector and one city connector who help navigate the projects and identify opportunities for businesses.
+The connectors continuously establish the appropriate connections based on which sector is of interest to the business.